OfficeDev/office-scripts-docs/docs/develop/pivottables.md

 - The [PivotLayout](/javascript/api/office-scripts/excelscript/excelscript.pivotlayout) defines how the [PivotFields](/javascript/api/office-scripts/excelscript/excelscript.pivotfield) and [PivotItems](/javascript/api/office-scripts/excelscript/excelscript.pivotitem) are displayed.
 - [PivotFilters](/javascript/api/office-scripts/excelscript/excelscript.pivotfilters) filter data from the [PivotTable](/javascript/api/office-scripts/excelscript/excelscript.pivottable) using different criteria.

-Look at how these relationships work in practice.
-The following data describes fruit sales from various farms.
-It's the base for all the examples in this article and the content in the sample workbook.
+To look at how these relationships work in practice, start by downloading the sample workbook.
+That data describes fruit sales from various farms.
+It's the base for all the examples in this article.
+Run the sample scripts throughout the article to create and explore PivotTables.

 > [!div class="nextstepaction"]
 > [Download the sample workbook](pivottable-sample.xlsx)